 Remember, breathe as much as you want, as long as it doesn’t increase your energy expenditure and/or impede your horizontal velocity.

 Swimming Warm-down; Land Warm-down

 Lomax (2013) has been busy!
-Another study suggest either coach or individual based swimming warm-down reduces blood lactate greater than land based warm-down.
+Another study suggests either coach or individual based swimming warm-down reduces blood lactate greater than land-based warm-down.